 In the 19th century public health operated at a local level with a focus on disease control.
 This was addressed through quarantine measures, sanitary reform and vaccination.

-Quarantine – an enforced period of isolation – was the first and earliest line of defence against infectious diseases in the 19th century.
-All people onboard ships affected by disease were quarantined on islands.
+Quarantine – an enforced period of isolation – was the first line of defence against infectious diseases in the 19th century.
+All people on board ships affected by disease were quarantined on islands.
 This occurred less frequently later in the century as large, spacious steamships replaced sailing ships, and screening before departure improved.
 However, quarantining did not officially cease until 1943.

-The Public Health Act 1872 set up a central board of health for each province and smaller local boards (which were usually the borough and city councils) within the provinces.
+The Public Health Act 1872 set up a central board of health for each province and smaller local boards (which were usually the borough and city councils) within each province.
 After the provinces were abolished in 1876, one country-wide board controlled by central government was established, while local boards were retained.
-Both were poorly funded and were neither very active nor effective.
+Both levels were poorly funded and neither very active nor effective.

 The Christchurch Drainage Board (1876–85) was one exception.
 It employed a full-time medical officer and was responsible for significant sanitation improvements, including the first sewerage system in New Zealand (completed in 1882).
 This led to a reduction in deaths from infectious diseases such as typhoid.

 The department (from 1922 called the Department of Health, and from 1992 the Ministry of Health) was responsible for the identification of public health issues and the development of preventative and promotional public health services, which were delivered by regional offices.
-This remained the case until the late 20th century.
+The role of the Ministry of Health in overseeing public health was enshrined in the Health Act 1956.

 In the 1990s the government concentrated on financial efficiency and health services for individuals.
 Resources were directed away from public health.
 An independent Public Health Commission was established in 1993 to conduct research, develop policy and contract out public health programmes, but it was disbanded in 1996.

 In the 2000s the government made public health a priority.
-The Ministry of Health planned and managed public health services – such as immunisation, tobacco control and mental health promotion – on a national level, but they were delivered by the regional district health board public health units or non-governmental organisations.
-The Public Health Advisory Committee was established in 2001 to provide independent advice to the minister of health.
+District health boards were required to promote and improve the health of communities under the New Zealand Public Health and Disability Act 2000.
+The Ministry of Health planned and managed public health services – immunisation, tobacco control and mental health promotion – on a national level, while regional district health board public health units or non-governmental organisations delivered them.
+A Public Health Advisory Committee was established in 2001 (as a sub-committee of the National Health Committee) to provide independent advice to the minister of health.

-Particular aspects of public health previously administered by the ministry became overseen by separate government agencies.
+Some aspects of public health previously administered by the ministry became overseen by separate government agencies.
 The New Zealand Food Safety Authority was responsible for food safety and the Department of Labour for occupational health.
+Other government agencies (for example, those with social welfare, housing and transport responsibilities) also played a role in public health.

-In the 21st century general practitioners and other health professionals who grouped together as primary health organisations (PHOs) had a mandate to improve and maintain the health of the population through the delivery of national public health services such as immunisation.
+In the 21st century general practitioners and other health professionals who grouped together as primary health organisations (PHOs) were given the mandate to improve and maintain the health of the population through the delivery of national public health services such as immunisation.
 PHOs also had a limited role in health promotion.

 Tertiary-education institutions provided postgraduate training in public health, while university-based research was an essential source of information for the public health sector.
 The Public Health Association, a voluntary organisation, promoted public health and assisted in policy development.